 Powerstep and Superfeet are two of the biggest insole brands on the market.
-And both make a variety of insoles for every foot type, activity, and shoe.
+Both make a variety of insoles for every foot type, activity, and shoe.

 Here’s all you need to know about choosing the right Powerstep or Superfeet insole for you.